 An absolute classic by Butterfly.

 I like this blade.
 It does not seem to excel at anything at first, but it is just very versatile.
 I would say its speed is at the lower end of OFF–.
 It seems to me slightly stiffer than other blades of similar speed that I have played with recently enough to remember (Yasaka Extra and Stiga Allround Evolution); also slightly stiffer than some other slightly faster blades (Stiga Offensive Classic, Stiga Energy Wood WRB); but it is not stiff per se.
 The feeling/feedback is not as strong/intense as from those other blades, but is clean and pleasant.
-I'd describe the feeling as medium-soft and relatively solid.
+I'd describe the feeling as medium (not as soft as one might expect!) and relatively solid.
 One thing that surprised me was that despite a mass of 89g it felt lighter in hand than many lighter blades: it is extremely well balanced.
 The quality of my Japan-made version is also top notch.